MariaMsu/web-server-java/README.md

 ```

 ## Architecture:
+The project is build using **Maven** because
+there are more tutorials for Hibernate and Spring that use maven, then those that use **Ant**.

 The database of this application consist of 3 tables.
 There are POJO class, DAOInterface, DAOImplementation, service
 class for every table.